libp2p/docs/content/concepts/secure-comm/overview.md

 ## Overview

-Before two peers can transmit data, the communication channel they establish with a transport protocol should be secure.
-By design, libp2p promotes modularity, meaning that different types of transports can be used as part of the networking stack to power communication across system or application.
-Some transports include native channel encryption, like [QUIC](../transports/quic), while other transports that establish a raw connection, like TCP sockets, lack native security and require a channel upgrade.
+Before two peers can transmit data, the communication channel they establish needs to be secured.
+By design, libp2p supports many different transports (TCP, QUIC, WebSocket, WebTransport, etc.).
+Some transports have built-in encryption at the transport layer (e.g. QUIC) like [QUIC](../transports/quic), while other transports (e.g. TCP, WebSocket) lack native security and require a security handshake after the connection has been established.

 ## Secure channels in libp2p